jatofg/ipfs-connect2all/README.md

-SkipComparisons           Do not calculate comparisons SkipChurn                 Do not calculate churn SkipTotal                 Do not record total numbers
+SkipComparisons           Do not calculate comparisons SkipChurn                 Do not calculate churn SkipTotal                 Do not record total numbers DurationBinWidth=<int>    Width of duration histogram bins in minutes SkipDirection             Do not calculate connection directions
 ```

 ### Statistical output files